 What is the Fellowship Scheme?

 The Fellowship Scheme is an opportunity for individuals who are enthusiastic about progressing their careers in academia and research.
-As part of the Council’s commitment to diversity and inclusion, this scheme hopes to encourage career progression for academics that are currently underrepresented within our membership.
+As part of the Council’s commitment to diversity and inclusion, this scheme encourages career progression for academics that are currently underrepresented within our membership.

 How do Fellows benefit from the Scheme?

-The Scheme is a year long programme of activities and events for those who are selected.
+The Scheme is an 18-month long programme of activities and events for those who are selected.
 Each Fellow receives:

 - One-to-one mentorship with a Council member (Pro Vice Chancellor, Dean, or other role depending on the fellow’s career aspirations and interests).
 This person will be someone from outside of the Fellow’s institution.